-4. Select the table(s) or view(s) from the Table Name drop down list.
-The columns contained in the selected table(s) or view(s) appear in the panel to the left in the dialog box.
+4. You can choose one table/view or multiple tables/views from the Table Name drop down list.
+When you specifying a table or view, the columns contained in the selected table(s)/view(s) appear in the panel to the left in the dialog box.